GSA/automate.fedramp.gov/content/documentation/sap/3-working-with-oscal-files.md

-If the value is a URI fragment, such as `#96445439-6ce1-4e22-beae-aa72cfe173d0`, the value to the right of the hashtag (#) is the universally unique identifier (UUID) value of a resource in the SAP file\'s `back-matter`.
+If the value is a URI fragment, such as `#96445439-6ce1-4e22-beae-aa72cfe173d0`, the value to the right of the hashtag (#) is the universally unique identifier (UUID) value of a resource in the SAP file's `back-matter`.
 Refer to the [*Citations and Attachments in OSCAL Files*](/documentation/general-concepts/oscal-citations-and-attachments/) section for guidance on handling.

 ##### SAP Back Matter Representation
 {{< highlight xml "linenos=table" >}}